owid/sdg-tracker.org/pages/gender-equality.md

         <div class="col-md">
             <span>SDG Indicator 5.6.1</span>
             <h3>Women decision-making on contraceptive use and healthcare</h3>
-            <p><strong>Definition:</strong> Indicator 5.6.1 is the <i><q>proportion of women aged 15–49 years who make their own informed decisions regarding sexual relations, contraceptive use and reproductive health care</q></i>.<p>This is measured as the percentage of married women aged 15-49 years old who makes their own informed decisions regarding healthcare.</p>
+            <p><strong>Definition:</strong> Indicator 5.6.1 is the <i><q>proportion of women aged 15–49 years who make their own informed decisions regarding sexual relations, contraceptive use and reproductive health care</q></i>.<p>This is measured as the percentage of married women aged 15-49 years old who makes their own informed decisions regarding sexual relations, and reproductive healthcare.<p>Only women who answer "yes" to the following three conditions are considered to make their own informed decisions: can say no to sexual intercourse with their husband or partner if they do not want; decide on use of contraception; and decide on their own healthcare.</p>
             <p><strong>Goal:</strong> By 2030 <q><i>ensure universal access to sexual and reproductive health and reproductive rights</q></i>.</p>
             <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/share-of-women-using-modern-contraceptive-methods">Share of women using modern contraceptive methods</a>